jeff-wolff/jw-site/src/pages/ripcurl/index.md

 twt: "150, 35, 19"
 tfbg: "hsla(7.3, 77.5%, 23.1%, 1.0)"
 ---
-###In 2016, I was tasked with coding the [front-end](http://google.com) of the new Cuker Agency website.
-This includes a blog, news, and careers section as well as services
+Rip Curl is &lsquo;the ultimate surfing company&rsquo; specializing in wetsuits, watches, and apparel.
+In November 2015, we launched a responsive website to enable surfers to shop on their mobile phones.
+I was responsible for the front-end development of the page.
+We took their existing design and updated it to be mobile friendly.